 The principal payment characteristics of the Notes have been designed so that the Notes amortize based on the collections of principal payments on the Reference Obligations.
-The Notes will not be entitled to principal payments based on Unscheduled Principal collections received on the Reference Obligations unless the Minimum Credit Enhancement Test and the Delinquency Test are satisfied for the related Payment Date.
-Unlike securities in a senior/subordinate private label residential mortgage-backed securitization, the principal payments required to be paid by us on the Notes will be based in part on Scheduled Principal that is due and collected on the Reference Obligations, rather than on scheduled payments due on such Reference Obligations, as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount and Subordinate Reduction Amount" in this Prospectus.
-In other words, to the extent that there is a delinquent borrower who misses a payment (or makes only a partial scheduled payment) on a Reference Obligation, we will not make principal payments on the Notes based on the amount that was due on such Reference Obligation; instead, we will only make principal payments on the Notes based on Scheduled Principal and Unscheduled Principal actually collected on such Reference Obligation and any Recovery Principal.
+The Notes will not be entitled to principal payments based on Unscheduled Principal collections received on the Reference Obligations in the related Loan Group unless the Minimum Credit Enhancement Test and the Delinquency Test are satisfied for the related Payment Date and Loan Group.
+Unlike securities in a senior/subordinate private label residential mortgage-backed securitization, the principal payments required to be paid by us on the Notes will be based in part on Scheduled Principal that is due and collected on the Reference Obligations in the related Loan Group, rather than on scheduled payments due on such Reference Obligations, as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount and Subordinate Reduction Amount" in this Prospectus.
+In other words, to the extent that there is a delinquent borrower who misses a payment (or makes only a partial scheduled payment) on a Reference Obligation, we will not make principal payments on the related Notes based on Scheduled Principal and Unscheduled Principal actually collected on such Reference Obligation and any Recovery Principal.
 Investors should make their own determination as to the effect of these features on the Notes.

 For the avoidance of doubt, the Notes are not secured or backed by the Reference Obligations and under no circumstances will the actual cash flow from the Reference Obligations be paid to or otherwise be made available to the Holders of the Notes.
 We will make monthly payments of accrued interest to the Holders of the Notes (subject to reduction as a result of the allocation of Modification Loss Amounts).
-The amount of principal payments required to be paid by us on the Notes entitled to principal each month will be based on the amount of principal collected in respect of the Reference Obligations as further described in this Prospectus.
+The amount of principal payments required to be paid by us on the Notes entitled to principal each month will be based on the amount of principal collected in respect of the Reference Obligations in the related Loan Group as further described in this Prospectus.
 If a Class of RCR Notes is outstanding, all amounts payable by Fannie Mae on Exchangeable Notes that were exchanged for such RCR Notes will be allocated to and payable on such RCR Notes.